Properties of RG interfaces for 2D boundary flows: Nearby fixed points

 It is interesting to note that we get the same leading value if we calculate the lowest dimension of a boundary condition changing primary field linking the UV and the IR BCFTs.
 This can be demonstrated for example by using perturbation theory on a strip perturbed on one edge and finding the shift in the vacuum energy.
 It may be thus true for ``short'' RG flows we are looking at here, that the RG operator is always a primary of lowest dimension, but it is hard to see any general argument as to why this may be true for generic flows.

 We would like next to calculate the OPE coefficients in (\ref{OPE1}) and (\ref{OPE2}) in the leading order in $y$.
-For the coefficient $C_{\rm uv}$ we start from the same setup as depicted on Figure \ref{Figpp} but with an additional insertion of $\psi^{0}$ at a point on the boundary $z\gg \tau$.
+For the coefficient $C_{\rm uv}$ we start from the same setup as depicted on Figure \ref{Figpp} but with an additional insertion of $\psi^{0}$ at a point on the boundary: $z\gg \tau$.
 At the leading order we can set $\hat Z=1$ and calculate \bea &&\langle \psi^{0}(z) \hat \psi^{[0,\lambda]}_{0}(\tau/2)\hat \psi_{0}^{[\lambda,0]}(-\tau/2) \rangle_{\lambda} = \lambda\mu^{y}\!\! \int\limits_{-\tau/2}^{\tau/2}\!\! dt \langle \psi^{0}(t) \psi^{0}(z)\rangle + \dots \nonumber \\ && = \frac{\lambda \mu^{y}}{ 2\Delta -1} \left( \frac{1}{(z-\tau/2)^{2\Delta-1}} - \frac{1}{(z+ \tau/2)^{2\Delta-1}} \right) + \dots \sim \frac{\lambda \mu^{y} \tau}{z^{2\Delta}} \eea where in the last step we retained the leading asymptotic term for $z/\tau \to \infty$.
 Setting $\lambda=\lambda_{*}=-\frac{y}{D}$ and comparing with (\ref{OPE1}) we find, using (\ref{hat_dim}), that \be C_{\rm uv} = \lambda_{*} + {\cal O}(y^2) =-\frac{y}{D} + {\cal O}'(y^2) \, . \ee

-The coefficient $C_{\rm ir}$ can be also calculated in the same simple minded manner, by swapping the perturbed and unperturbed regions on Figure \ref{Figpp} and inserting at $z\gg \tau$ the renormalised operator $\psi$.
+The coefficient $C_{\rm ir}$ can be also calculated in the same simple-minded manner, by swapping the perturbed and unperturbed regions on Figure \ref{Figpp} and inserting at $z\gg \tau$ the renormalised operator $\psi$.
 A more instructive way to do calculate $C_{\rm ir}$, which leads to the same result, is by expanding the RG resummed two-point function